kkhuang81/NIGCN/README.md

-# Effective and Scalable Graph Neural Networks for Semi-supervised Classification
+# Node-wise Diffusion for Scalable Graph Learning

 This repository contains the codes of GTR and GTRO, data process, and split generation codes.